How to Become a Police Officer in Texas

 Police Departments in Texas

-The Houston Police Department is the fifth largest police department in the US and currently has a staff of 5,400 sworn police officers and more than 1,600 civilian employees.4 Charles McClelland is the current Chief of Police.
+The Houston Police Department (HPD) is one of the largest police departments in the US with a staff of over 5,400 sworn police officers and more than 1,600 civilian employees.5 The HPD is always looking for well-qualified officer candidates to add to its roster.
+Prospective Houston cops must meet TCOLE standards and:

-Like most states, there are quite a few requirements for becoming a police officer in Houston.
-Education requirements require at least 48 semester hours of credit from an accredited college or university with at minimum of a 2.0 grade point average OR a minimum of two years active duty in the US armed forces with an honorable discharge OR at least five years of full-time employment as a peace officer licensed by TCOLE or an equivalent licensing entity in another state.
+- Have earned at least 48 credit hours from an accredited college or university with a 2.0 GPA OR have a minimum of 18 months of active duty in the US armed forces with an honorable discharge OR have full-time peace officer experience of at least five years licensed by TCOLE or the equivalent in another jurisdiction OR have three years of full-time employment within the last 48 months

-For more information on the Houston Police Department, take a look at our in-depth guide on How to Become a Police Officer in Houston.
+The base pay for Houston police officers is $42,000 during training and probation and $49,917 during the second year of service, with regular increases thereafter.5 For more information on the Houston Police Department, take a look at our guide to police careers in Houston.

-The Dallas Police Department educational requirements state that applicants must have a high school diploma or GED certificate AND between 45 and 60 semester hours from an accredited college with a minimum 2.0 GPA*.
-They must also:
+- Have a high school diploma or GED certificate AND at least 45 semester hours from an accredited college with a minimum 2.0 GPA*

-- Not have committed a felony or Class A misdemeanor
+- Have not committed a felony or Class A misdemeanor

 - Have no Class B misdemeanor convictions within the last 10 years